aishraj/gohort/README.md

 Gohort
 ==================

-Gohort  is a simple URL shortner written in Go.
+Gohort  is a simple URL shortener written in Go.

 Its design is based out the [Stack Overflow question](https://stackoverflow.com/questions/742013/how-to-code-a-url-shortener) about writing a URL shortner.
 It uses [gorilla/mux](http://www.gorillatoolkit.org/pkg/mux) for routing requests.